cosmos/cosmos-sdk/x/protocolpool/README.md

 ### MsgCreateContinuousFund

 This message is used to create a continuous fund for a specific recipient.
-The proposed percentage of funds will be distributed at every end block until maxDistributedCapital is reached or expiry time is reached or until continuous fund is canceled.
+The proposed percentage of funds will be distributed only on withdraw request for the recipient.
+This fund distribution continues until expiry time is reached or continuous fund request is canceled.

 ```protobuf reference
 https://github.com/cosmos/cosmos-sdk/blob/44985ec56557e2d5b763c8676fabbed971f157ba/proto/cosmos/protocolpool/v1/tx.proto#L111-L130